 *The forms needed to file your taxes may differ depending on your individual tax circumstances.
 You must also have a Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN).

 - Register for a Sprintax account.

 - Sprintax will prepare your tax return and check if you’re due a refund.
-(As a reminder, you have to print, sign and mail your documents once you complete the preparation process in Sprintax.)
+(You can either e-file or print, sign and mail your documents once you complete the preparation process in Sprintax.)

 Taxable Scholarship Information

 If you are a nonresident of Massachusetts and have a scholarship specifically designated for room and board or other living expenses, your scholarship is not taxable.

 In reference to your 1042-S, Sprintax will prompt you to answer "yes"/"no" to whether "that amount [is] specifically designated for room and board or other living expenses."
 This questions helps Sprintax to determine whether you should pay taxes on the scholarship amount.
 If you are not sure whether your 1042-S reflects funding for room and board/living expenses, refer to your financial aid offer and, if necessary, ask the Office of Financial Aid to review your scholarship funds with you.

 - Sprintax's visual instructions or use their live chat function and their team will be happy to help.

 - The Sprintax YouTube channel offers educational videos on nonresident taxes to provide further clarity on nonresident tax.

 - The Sprintax Blog is updated regularly with very helpful tax-related topics.